jethomas2020/Plotly-Challenge/README.md

         Used otu_ids for the x values.

-        Use sample_values for the y values.
+        Used sample_values for the y values.

-        Use sample_values for the marker size.
+        Used sample_values for the marker size.

-        Use otu_ids for the marker colors.
+        Used otu_ids for the marker colors.

         Use otu_labels for the text values.